ekgzl/ekgzl/README.md

 # 💫 About Me:
-I'm Enes Kaan and I'm looking for an internship for this summer.
-I'm a Junior developer as a second year student in Software Engineering.
-I'm currently learning C++ Data Structures, I'm hardworker
+Hello, my name is Enes Kaan.
+I am a second-year Software Engineering student looking for a summer internship.
+I am currently learning C++ data structures and am a hardworking and dedicated junior developer.

+Thank you for considering my application.
+I look forward to discussing my qualifications further.

 ## 🌐 Socials: